by Scott Mehl

 In 1905, the personal union between Norway and Sweden came to an end, and Prince Carl of Denmark was elected as the new King of Norway, taking the name Haakon VII.
 The palace was quickly updated to be used as a permanent residence, and the new King Haakon VII and Queen Maud took up residence in November 1905.
 During the reigns of Haakon VII and his son Olav V, minor maintenance of the palace was carried out, but by the time King Harald V came to the throne in 1991, the palace was in dire need of repair.
 A six-year project was undertaken, which included updating the electrical and plumbing systems, as well as extensive renovation and restoration of the building itself.
 After completion in 1999, a separate project began to update the Royal Apartments, which would take nearly two years to complete.
 The most recent project has been the rehabilitation of the roof over the main block of the palace, which took place in 2011-2012.

 Some of the rooms in the palace are:

 The Council Chamber is the room in which The King holds a meeting of the Council of State each week.
 The original council chamber was part of the King’s private apartments on the second floor, but was moved to the first floor under King Haakon VII.
-Due the increasing size of the council, the room was expanded by combining it with an adjacent antechamber in the 1990s.
+Due to the increasing size of the council, the room was expanded by combining it with an adjacent antechamber in the 1990s.

-The Bird Room is one of the best known rooms in the palace.
-It is used as an antechamber for those waiting for an audience with the King, and is often used for official photos at ceremonial events.
+The Bird Room is one of the best-known rooms in the palace.
+It is used as an antechamber for those waiting for an audience with the King and is often used for official photos at ceremonial events.
 The walls are painted to depict an outdoor pavilion, looking out on some famous Norwegian landscapes.
 Incorporated into the artwork are forty different birds, which give the room its name.